creaktive/dePAC/README.md

    for performance reasons the `url` parameter is the same as `host`
  - The mappings are heavily cached, do run `depac --reload` (or `pkill -HUP -f depac`) if the connections start failing
+ - `depac` has 300KB of text at the time of writing, because of all the libraries bundled with it.
+The actual source code is `depac.pl`.
+To use it instead, install the Perl dependencies with `cpanm AnyEvent::HTTP JE`

 # SEE ALSO